 What we recommend for octagonal window treatments: Plantation shutters or window film.
 Shutters are built to fit snugly within an octagon frame, keeping its unique shape and looks.
 Similarly, window film adheres directly to the window pane, maintaining the awesome shape of your octagon window on full display.

-Rake or angled windows are popping up a lot more in contemporary home design.
+Angled or rake windows are popping up a lot more in contemporary home design.
 An issue with rake window treatments, like with octagon windows, is finding one that fits your unique window shape.
-Keep in mind as well that several angled windows are in places that are harder to reach, such as where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to open and close often is usually best for angled windows.
+Remember also that several angled windows are in places that are harder to reach, such as where the ceiling meets the wall at a corner, so a window treatment that you won’t have to open and close often is usually best for angled windows.

 What we recommend for angled and rake windows: Plantation shutters.
-Not only are they completely customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can often be set at a single, ideal angle without ever needing to be readjusted - awesome for windows that are hard to reach.
+Not only are they completely customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can often be set at a single, ideal angle without ever needing to be readjusted - awesome for windows in awkward places.

 What we recommend for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make it easy to operate a sliding door.
 Panel tracks also give you an array of styles and textures to pick from, freeing up your options and giving you a lot more room to express yourself.
 Plantation shutters are available in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.